 About the Good Neighbor’s Time Bank

-Through a PA Developmental Disabilities Council (PDDC) grant, KenCrest announces the Good Neighbors Time Bank, representing the Southeastern PA region.
+Through a PA Developmental Disabilities Council (PDDC) grant, KenCrest operates the Good Neighbors Time Bank, representing the Southeastern PA region.

 The Good Neighbors Time Bank is an inclusive, community-based initiative developed to support individuals from all walks of life by building social community connections that support independence, self-reliance, and community-based participation opportunities.

 What is the KenCrest Time Bank?

 The KenCrest Good Neighbors Time Bank is a non-monetary economy where members earn units or “time bank dollars” by providing goods or services.
 Members can spend their time bank dollars to receive goods or services from other members in the time bank.

 One hour of service equals one time bank dollar.
 Most services equate to one time bank dollar for one hour of service.
 Some services may require longer time to complete, thus earning the member more than one time bank dollar.
 The duration of an exchange varies, depending on the needs and desires of those involved.
 A quick ride to the bank could take 30 minutes or ½ time dollar.
 Weeding a large garden could take three hours and would equal three time bank dollars.

 What Kinds Of Services and Goods are in the Time Bank?

 Members offer many services and goods through the time bank, and updates appear on the website daily.
 Some of the services may include: sewing, cooking, weeding, planting, mulching, painting, grass cutting, kid sitting, yoga instruction, personal training, rides, pet care, and so on.
 Goods can be varied as well, from a cord of wood, garden perennial plants, or a litter of kittens!

 How Do I Know What I Can Offer?